Anxiety levels reduce as Britons move towards ‘new normal’

 ONS statistician Dawn Snape said: “There is understandable concern about the impact of the pandemic on people’s wellbeing.
 Our figures show that the equivalent of 19 million adults in Great Britain report high levels of anxiety.

-“One particularly striking finding is that 39% of people who are married or in a civil partnership, reported high levels of anxiety.
+“One particularly striking finding is that 39% of people who are married or in a civil partnership reported high levels of anxiety.
 This compares with 19% pre-pandemic.
 It may in part be because of the challenges of homeschooling alongside work and other responsibilities.

 “Another marked change is in those aged 65 years or older.
 Prior to the coronavirus pandemic we consistently saw lower anxiety ratings in those aged 65 years and older, but now we are seeing the highest levels of anxiety amongst this group in lockdown.”